Siddharth-Prabhakar/Python_task1/README.md

 # 🕹️ Hangman - Text-Based Python Game

 A simple console-based Hangman game built with Python.
-The player must guess a randomly chosen word one letter at a time, with a maximum of 6 incorrect guesses allowed.
+The player must guess a randomly chosen word one letter at a time, with a maximum of 6 incorrect gueses allowed.

 ---